THE UNVEILING CONTINUES

-(V.4-7) Jesus told them He hadn’t told them these things at the beginning because He was with them but now He was getting ready to leave and it had caused them sorrow (sadness, grief) but it is expedient (be better for, bring together, bear together) that He leave or the Comforter will not come unto them.
+(V.4-7) Jesus told them He had not told them these things at the beginning because He was with them but now He was getting ready to leave and it had caused them sorrow (sadness, grief) but it is expedient (be better for, bring together, bear together) that He leave or the Comforter (Holy Spirit, John 14:26-> Holy Ghost John 14: 5-9 & 23 God/Jesus in their Holy Spirit person) will not come unto them.
 They must have felt something beyond their control was rushing upon them.
 They would be long dead when a little over 6oo years later a religion would be founded that would try to convert or destroy every Jew and Christian on the earth!

 (V. 8-16) Jesus explained more in depth the work of the Comforter (Spirit of truth, Holy Spirit, Holy Ghost, Spirit of God, Spirit of Christ, the Spirit).
-(V.17-19) The disciples didn’t understand, were obviously ashamed to ask Jesus and they tried to discuss with each other what they didn’t know.
+(V.17-19) The disciples did not understand, were obviously ashamed to ask Jesus and they tried to discuss with each other what they did not know.

 (V. 19-28) Jesus knew and He went into an in-depth explanation of the events that were coming.
 (V.29-30) They implied they now understood and that they believed He came from God.